edge computing

 The future of AGI should not come at the expense of our planet

-The article discusses the evolution of computing efficiency and the rise of green computing in the tech industry, emphasizing the need for sustainable practices as energy consumption surges.
-It highlights Ant Group's innovations and the future of cryptographic computing.
+The article discusses the evolution of computing efficiency and the urgent need for green computing in the tech industry.
+It highlights Ant Group's advancements in sustainable technology and the importance of integrating energy efficiency into strategic planning for all companies.

-Why is green computing important for the future of technologies like AGI?
+What is green computing and why is it important in the development of AGI?

 22 April, 2024